 Women who are sexually harassed at work may have legal options they are unaware exist.
 As we have seen in prior cases involving sexual harassment and restaurants, these businesses can be held accountable for their actions.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers affected by sexual harassment hold their employers accountable.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers affected by sexual harassment hold their employers accountable.